-For more information or to RSVP, please contact Kelly Loussedes, senior VP of public relations, at kloussedes@nahu.org or 202-595-3074.
+For more information or to RSVP, please contact Kelly Loussedes, senior VP of public relations, at kloussedes@NABIP.org or 202-595-3074.

-The National Association of Health Underwriters represents more than 100,000 professional health insurance agents and brokers who provide insurance for millions of Americans.
+The National Association of Benefits and Insurance Professionals represents more than 100,000 professional health insurance agents and brokers who provide insurance for millions of Americans.

-E. PHOTOS-HOW TO USE THEM EFFECTIVELY
+E. PHOTOS - HOW TO USE THEM EFFECTIVELY